-Games and applications on Android phones are day by day invested in both graphics and features to provide a great experience for users.
-But playing games for a long time on the phone sometimes causes disadvantages such as eye strain, overheating, and faster screen damage.
+Games and apps on Android phones are day by day invested in both graphics and features to provide a great experience for users.
+But playing games for a long time on the phone sometimes causes disadvantages, such as eye strain, overheating, and faster screen damage.
 Fortunately, you can use the Android emulator on PC to play game.

-The strongest point of TGB is that it is very light (only 10MB) so that it runs very smoothly.
-It also does not consume computer resources as well as not requires high configuration like BlueStacks.
+The strongest point of TGB is that it is very light (only 10MB) so that it runs smoothly.
+It also does not consume computer resources as well as not requires high configuration.
 The hottest mobile games available today can be installed on this emulator, like PUBG, Free Fire, etc.

 Because of its high-end features, Bluestacks is the heaviest Android emulator on the list.
 If you are using a high configuration computer that supports good graphics, BlueStacks will be the right choice.
 In addition to requiring high computer configuration, BlueStacks also forces users to view ads to be able to download games and often encounters small errors.

 The next is Nox.
 Like BlueStacks, Nox is an Android emulator for PC designed for gamers.
 It has special utilities and extras that help players control the game using the keyboard and mouse.
 Specifically, Nox allows simulation of gestures when playing games on the phone with a keyboard and mouse.

 Besides being able to play games, this Android emulator is also a useful tool to test apps programmed for Android.
 You can also install other apps from the Google Play Store.

 This is a version of the excellent Nintendo Gamecube and Wii emulator for Windows.

 Dolphin Emulator for Android has a game compatibility that is much more limited than the one available for Windows, Mac, and Linux.
 In other words, many of your favorite games from Gamecube and Wii are not yet available.